flocked/FZRealm/README.md

 # FZRealm

-A collection of Extensions to RealmSwift.
+A collection of Extensions to Realm.

 It provides CustomPersistable conformance to many types (like URL, CGRect, CGPoint, CGSize and CMTime) so that they can be be used Realm Object properties.